SophieWDK/sophiewdk.github.io/index.markdown

     <img src="figures/heatmap_years.png" style="width: 100%">
 </div>

 Three districts **Central**, **Northern**, and **Southern** stand out as the most affected by theft-related crimes.
 Notably, the Southern district has experienced a noticeable decline in theft incidents since 2017, suggesting potential shifts in law enforcement strategies or demographic changes in the area.
+[Another explanation for the drastically decrease in theft could be that in 2015 San Francisco Police Department opened a new Public Safety Building in the district](https://www.sanfranciscopolice.org/stations/southern-station)

 Crime hotspots are not static.
 As police efforts ramp up in certain areas, crime often relocates to regions with less oversight.
 The emergence of new retail and residential developments in SoMa and Mission Bay may also be influencing crime patterns, making hotspot tracking an essential tool for both law enforcement and urban planners.